hemendra-06/EVA4/S9/Readme.md

 	c. imagetransforms.py -

-		provides the transformation for test and train data
+		provides the pytorch transformation for test and train data and albumentation transformation for train as well

 	b. dataloader.py -